calaldees/teacherEducation/teacherEducation/_sessions.md

 ---

 ### (No Session) WB 2nd January
+* Mentor WB 2nd Jan
+    * Discuss the best ways to use a TA most effectively
+        * Task: evidence this in planning?
+    * How do you ensure that your curriculum meets the needs of all pupils?
+        * Task: Identify groups that may/may-not be engaging with Computing lessons (FSM, EAL, SEN, Gender) #5/a-AdaptTeach-LearnHow-special_needs_wider how could the curriculum engage them more (consider an adaption)

-* Mentor Foci
+* Mentor WB 8th Jan
-    * How does the inclusion policy compare to your base school?
-    * When does inclusion for the many create exclusion for the few?
+    * How do I effectively liaise with SENDCO, SEND department and other colleagues, families and pupils to identify effective strategies?
+        * Task: discuss case study of effective parent engagement - Identify 2 pupils where building communication with home could be beneficial
+        * #7/k-Behaviour-LearnHow-engage_parents
-    * What are the issues of access and engagement in this subject, and setting?
+    * What are the issues of access and engagement in computing at my placement school?
-    * How do you make the curriculum accessible for pupils with SEND and all learners?
+        * Task: identify groups that may be being excluded and consider a meaningful adaption (in planning?)

 ### SP13 (PGCE Only)
 Friday 12th January - 09:00